SOS-CER/SOS-CER.github.io/_projects/labs/04-lab/04-lab-deploy.md

 ---
-title: CSC216 Lab 04 - Design
+title: CSC 217 Lab 04 - Design
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab04]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab04]
-description: CSC216 Lab 04 - Deployment
+description: CSC 217 Lab 04 - Deployment
 navigation: on
 pagegroup: 04-lab
 ---
-# CSC216 Lab 04: Deployment
+# CSC 217 Lab 04: Deployment
 {% include iconHeader.html type="deployment" %}
 When you deploy your software, you release it to your customer.
-For CSC216, that means your work is ready for evaluation by the teaching staff.
+For CSC 217, that means your work is ready for evaluation by the teaching staff.
 We will evaluate your work against the [Lab 04 rubric](#lab-rubric).
 As you compare your submission against the rubric and make your final push to GitHub, you will complete these final tasks:

-  * You have met the [requirements](04-lab-requirements) and [design](04-lab-design) for the [Lab 04 `PackScheduler`](../04-lab-p2) project.
+  * You have met the [requirements](04-lab-requirements) and [design](04-lab-design) for the [Lab 04 `PackScheduler`](../04-lab) project.
-  * You have a green ball on [your lab section's Jenkins](#lab-deadlines-jenkins-servers) (No test failures and no static analysis notifications).
+  * You have a green ball on [your lab section's Jenkins](#lab-deadlines--jenkins-servers) (No test failures and no static analysis notifications).
   * All student unit tests pass with a green bar (0 errors).
   * At least 80% statement coverage on non-UI classes.
 We now have a check for coverage of > 80% for each class.
 If you don't have coverage of > 80% line coverage for every non-UI class, you will have a yellow ball and the teaching staff tests will not run.
   * All teaching staff JUnit tests pass with a green bar (0 errors).
-  * There are no FindBugs notifications.
+  * There are no SpotBugs notifications.
   * There are no PMD notifications.
   * There are no CheckStyle notifications.
   * All design files are in the appropriate locations and pushed to GitHub.